kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 Questions 1.41-1.50
 -------------------

-??% - F: ?
+40% - F: 41, 43, 45, 46, 49, 50

 ### Q1.41
 During surgery on the right submandibular gland the _lingual nerve gets injured_.
 Postoperatively, the patient will complain of:

 	A. Deviation of the tongue to the right
 	B. Deviation of the tongue to the left
-	C. Loss of taste sensation over the anterior two-thirds of the right side of the tongue - F
+	C. Loss of taste sensation over the anterior two-thirds of the right side of the tongue
-	D. Loss of taste sensation over the posterior one-third of the right side of the tongue - F
+	D. Loss of taste sensation over the posterior one-third of the right side of the tongue
-	E. Loss of general sensation over the posterior one-third of the right side of the tongue - F
+	E. Loss of general sensation over the posterior one-third of the right side of the tongue

-#### Answer: A. Deviation of the tongue to the right - ?
+#### Answer: A. Deviation of the tongue to the right - *FALSE* = C. Loss of taste sensation over the anterior two-thirds of the right side of the tongue - TRUE
+- The lingual nerve is one of the two terminal branches of the posterior division of the mandibular nerve.
+It is sensory to the anterior two-thirds of the tongue and floor of the mouth.
+However, the fibres of the chorda tympani (branch of facial nerve), which is secretomotor to the submandibular and sublingual salivary glands and gustatory to the anterior two-thirds of the tongue, are also distributed through the lingual nerve.
+Lingual nerve injury, causing numbness, dysaesthesia, paraesthesia, and dysgeusia that involves the anterior two-thirds of the tongue, may complicate invasive dental and surgical procedures.

 ### Q1.42
 The _superior gluteal artery_ typically exits the pelvis: